bagisto/bagisto-docs/docs/1.x/introduction/installation.md

 php artisan bagisto:install
 ```

-### Features of this command
+### Features of above installation command
 ::: warning
-It will check if the .env file is already created or not.
-**Only if the .env file already exists then please provide the following details**
+It will check existance of the .env file, if it exists then please update the file manually with the below details.
 :::

 ```